LuisaEbner/ERF/README.md

 # ERF
-ExpertRuleFit implementation Master Thesis
+ExpertRuleFit

 This repository includes the implementation of the ExpertRuleFit Model as proposed in the Master Thesis "Complementing Prediction Rule Ensembles with Expert Knowledge".
-Together with the general ERF function, it contains data simulation folder and a folder for experiments with real and simulated data.
+Together with the general ERF function, it contains a data simulation folder and a folder for experiments with real and simulated data.